Home

 Compete at the highest level

-Each year ULBC produces crews which compete at the top of the UK domestic scene, winning or challenging for titles at the university season’s three major competitions: Men’s and Women’s Heads of the River, British University Championships Regatta (BUCS), Henley Royal Regatta (HRR) and Henley Women’s Regatta (HWR).
+Each year ULBC produces crews which compete at the top of the UK domestic scene, winning or challenging for titles at the university season’s major competitions: Men’s and Women’s Heads of the River, British University Championships Regatta (BUCS), Henley Royal Regatta (HRR) and Henley Women’s Regatta (HWR).

 In addition, ULBC competes regularly throughout the season in other races and private fixtures, including ones against Oxford and Cambridge.